aster94/GoProControl/README.md

 # GoPro Control Arduino

-This is a library to interface with GoPro cameras over WiFi, just press a button and turn on your GoPro action camera using an Arduino!
+This is a library to interface with GoPro cameras over WiFi, just press a button and control your GoPro action camera using an Arduino!

 ![Alt text](/extras/gopro3_and_nodemcu.jpg?raw=true "GoPro3")